-Article 30 Inclusion in the degree audit programme
+Article 26 Inclusion in the degree audit programme

-The total number of credits to be submitted for a degree audit and that are derived from components for which an exemption has been granted and from curriculum components completed outside the degree programme may not exceed a total of 40.
+- 1. The number of credits to be submitted for the degree audit and that are derived from components for which an exemption has been granted and/or from curriculum components completed outside the degree programme may not exceed a total of 40. - 2.
+Subjects successfully completed elsewhere will only be included in the programme if they were completed during the period in which the student was enrolled on the degree programme.

-Article 31 Provision of information
+Article 27 Provision of information

-- 1. In the event that a student has completed approved components taken outside the degree programme, the student is responsible for ensuring that the authorised agency issues a statement indicating the component in question by name and insofar as applicable by subject code, the associated study load (credits), the results, the date on which the results were earned and the date on which the statement was issued. - 2.
-In the case of components taken abroad, the student must request the Board of Examiners to determine the scope in credits and the result.
+1. In the event that a student has completed approved components taken outside the degree programme, the student is responsible for ensuring that the authorised agency issues a statement indicating the component in question by name and insofar as applicable by subject code, the associated study load (credits), the results, the date on which the results were earned and the date on which the statement was issued.2.
+In the case of components taken abroad, the student must request the Board of Examiners to determine the number of credits and the result.

-Pass and fail rules and transition ruling
+Pass/fail rules

-Article 32 Pass and fail rules governing Master's degree audit
+Article 28 Pass/fail rules governing Master's degree audit